oezyurty/ClickstreamDMM/README.md

 We made our experiments on a clickstream dataset provided by our partner company.
 We cannot release the dataset, however, we suggest having the following files for a straight-forward usage of our algorithm.

-To be aligned with our AttDMM *Clickstream*DMM, you need to have the following files under each fold directory.
+To be aligned with our AttDMM *Clickstream*DMM, you need to have the following files under each split directory.
 1. Time-series of pages:
 	1. timeseries_train.npy
 	1. timeseries_val.npy